AshrafHassan-RH/dev-acm/README.md

 Job Templates

+In the Ansible Automation Platform (AAP), a job template is a fundamental concept that defines how Ansible should execute automation tasks.
+It provides a way to configure and control the execution of Ansible playbooks, job runs, and tasks.
+Job templates are used to streamline and automate the process of running Ansible automation on various systems, making it easier to execute tasks and enforce consistency in execution.

 To configure Job Template follow the procedure:
 1. In AAP web console go to Resources > Templates
 2. Under "Name" add the name for the Job Template